brian-vendia/pwc-workshop/README-Milestone3.md

 # Milestone 3 - Invite a Participant to Your Uni
-In this section, you will ask one of your colleagues to join an existing Uni
+In this section, you will ask one of your colleagues to join your existing single-node Uni

 ## Find a Partner
 Find a partner to collaborate with.
 One of you should be the invitation "Sender", the other the invitation "Recipient".